SaraanFast/OOP-Project-HospitalManagementSystem/README.md

  How to Run
 1. Make sure SFML is installed
+2. install all files and txt and add them all in one folder .
-2. Put all `.txt` files in the same folder as executable
+4. Put all `.txt` files in the same folder as executable
-3. Run the program
+5. Run the program

 Technologies
 - C++ Visual Studio